Mercedes-Benz launches imported version of S-Class at starting price of Rs 2.17 cr

-NEW DELHI: German luxury carmaker Mercedes-Benz India on Thursday launched the imported version of its new generation flagship sedan S-Class with price starting at Rs 2.17 crore while it prepares to introduce locally-produced variety of the model in the fourth quarter this year.
+NEW DELHI, Jun 17: German luxury carmaker Mercedes-Benz India on Thursday launched the imported version of its new generation flagship sedan S-Class with price starting at Rs 2.17 crore while it prepares to introduce locally-produced variety of the model in the fourth quarter this year.

 The new 7th generation S-Class comes in two variants — diesel S 400d 4MATIC priced at Rs 2.17 crore and petrol S 450 4MATIC tagged at Rs 2.19 crore.